sbabic/swupdate/README.md

 An update package is described by the sw-description file, using the libconfig syntax or JSON.
-It is even possible to use LUA with a custom syntax.
+It is even possible to use Lua with a custom syntax.

 Here a short list of the main features: